raffiMartin069/Time-Tracker/README.md

 After cloning the project from GitHub, you will need to download the necessary dependencies.
 This project uses npm for package management.

-1. Open a terminal in the project's root directory.
+1. Open a terminal in the projdct public directory.
 2. Run the following command to install the project's dependencies:
 `npm install`